Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   The pipeline has: **1** job(s).
 *   The pipeline has: **4** task(s).

-### Question #61
+### Question #40 💩💩💩💩💩💩

-DRAG DROP You need to use Azure Automation State Configuration to manage the ongoing consistency of virtual machine configurations.
+You need to use Azure Automation State Configuration to manage the ongoing consistency of virtual machine configurations.

 Which five actions should you perform in sequence?

 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 NOTE: More than one order of answer choices is correct.
 You will receive credit for any of the correct orders you select.